 There are some settings that not only apply to a specific widget or page, but to the WebUI application as a whole.
 These settings can be accessed through the Application Settings menu, which you can open by clicking on the icon:

 The application options under the Miscellaneous tab of the Application Settings are explained further down in this section.
-Firstly, the options of the Workflow Panel behind the icon are described here.
+Firstly, the options of the Workflow Panel behind the Application Extensions icon are described here.

 Workflow panels are available in software versions from AIMMS 4.68 onwards as part of Experimental Features.
 Please reach out to User Support on how to enable Experimental Features.